wlillisdev/tasty_tipples/README.md

 # Future Development

-- User Profiles
+- Wish List
-  - The user will be able to have a user profile with some info about them and they also be able to view all their posts they have created in their profile.
+  - The user will be able to select products they like and add them to a wish that will be stored in thier profile page.

 - Categories
   - As the site grows specific categories will be added, such as difficulty or based on location